-Welcome to the website of the Pittsburgh Country Dance and Song Society.
+Welcome to the website of the Country Dance and Song Society of Pittsburgh.

-We hold periodic social English country dances, host two dance weekends a year, organize workshops for developing dance leaders, and have a performance team available for booking.
+We hold periodic social English country dances, host two dance weekends a year, organize workshops for developing dance leaders, and have a performance team .
+You might be interested in:

 Join us for an evening of participatory dance and music (schedule).
-All dances taught, no partner necessary, attire casual, free beginners’ workshops at every dance.
+All dances are taught, you do not need to attend with a partner, attire is casual, and we hold free beginners’ workshops at every dance.
 Our regular season Saturday dances begin again September 13th and are bimonthly, usually the 2nd and 4th Saturdays (but check the calendar for exceptions), at the Friends Meeting House on the Oakland/Shadyside border.
-In addition to our regularly scheduled dances, We also have caller practices about one Wednesday a month.
+In addition to our regularly scheduled dances, we also have caller practices about one Wednesday a month.
 For dancers this is a free chance to see the dances from a caller’s perspective.
 See our schedule for more details.

 What is English Country Dancing?